 As you scale your Kubernetes environment and your deployments grow larger, you’ll need to understand the costs generated as a result.
 It is quite difficult to optimize container environments like Kubernetes as it is difficult to understand what exactly is happening within each container.
 Additionally, companies are spending much more on adopting container technologies, which feeds into the overall IT spend.
 Case in point - the number of companies spending $500,000 annually on their container environments saw an increase of 27% as compared to last year.

 Management wants transparency into these costs and their respective allocation to different services, teams, applications and departments.
 Accurately allocating these costs to different services and teams, while being a major requirement in itself, is also a first step towards ensuring that the underlying infrastructure is being efficiently utilized.

 Why Kubernetes cost allocation is not easy?

-The core problem with Kubernetes cost allocation efforts is the lack of visibility into how Kubernetes cluster resource usage is related to the cost of the underlying cloud or on-premise infrastructure Kubernetes is running on top of.
+The core problem with Kubernetes cost allocation and chargeback efforts is the lack of visibility into how Kubernetes cluster resource usage is related to the cost of the underlying cloud or on-premise infrastructure Kubernetes is running on top of.

 Kubernetes' shared resources model pools the entire underlying compute infrastructure into an overarching entity called clusters.
 Clusters in turn are made up of individual units of memory and CPU (compute) called nodes.
 Nodes can be anything from a virtual machine running on a public cloud provider to a physical one running in your data centers.
 By abstracting away this complexity and also adding another layer of OS abstraction on top, Kubernetes drives efficiency and agility for development and operations teams.